awsdocs/aws-iot-docs/iotfleethubguide/what-is-aws-iot-monitor.md

 + Monitor device fleets in near\-real time\.
 + Set alerts to notify your technicians about unusual behavior\.
 + Running jobs\.

+**Note**
+For Fleet Hub to index connectivity status data, your Things must connect to AWS IoT Core with client ID equal to Thing name\.